 Inflammatory bowel disease (IBD) can cause a variety of symptoms, and the symptoms vary by individual.
 In cases of Crohn’s disease (CD), the inflammation inside of the digestive tract can cause symptoms spanning the mouth to the anus, and some patients have inflammation that occurs outside of the digestive tract, which can cause other symptoms affecting other areas and functions of the body.
 In cases of ulcerative colitis (UC), the inflammation can affect some or all of the large intestine.
 In addition to digestive symptoms, people with UC may also experience symptoms affecting other parts of the body.
 Symptoms of IBD may come and go as the disease goes through periods of flares and periods of remission.1,2

-Common symptoms of CD are:
+Common symptoms of IBD are:1-3

 - Abdominal cramps and pain

 - Weight loss

 - Urgency to defecate

 - Inflammation of the joints, skin, eyes, and liver

 - Delayed growth and development (in young people)

 If a patient is experiencing symptoms that might be caused by IBD, then a healthcare provider will take steps to find out if the symptoms are actually being caused by IBD or if they are the result of some other condition or cause.
 The following conditions can cause symptoms that are similar to the symptoms of IBD:2